 Psycho-Physical Anatomy – The Seven Bodies

 The seven layers of our psycho-physical anatomy are a way of objectifying and conceptualising the paradoxical nature of our range of felt experience when we turn our attention inwards in meditative-inquiry.
-The range of our experience in meditation is vast – we have the experience of being a person in a physical body, but we also recognise that the core of our experience of self is Consciousness – a non-locatable field phenomenon, that is a unity, and pervades the universe.
+The range of our experience in meditation is vast – we have the experience of being a person in a physical body, but we may also recognise that the core of our experience of self is Consciousness – a non-locatable field phenomenon, that appears as a unity, and seems to pervades the universe.

 The universal Consciousness in which we rest is generally ignored because it is non-personal and felt to be incongruous with our concrete experience of a separate physical body.
-By seeing the body as not single but seven-fold, and predominately energetic and subtle, we overcome that fundamental incongruity and give ourselves a way of making the universal Consciousness central to our experience, while also emphasising the energetic dimensions in the way we think about our inner life and our health and well-being.
+By seeing the body as not single but seven-fold, and predominately energetic and subtle, we are able to overcome that fundamental incongruity and give ourselves a way of making the universal Consciousness central to our experience, while also emphasising the energetic dimensions in the way we think about our inner life.

 The Mental Body – the Somatic Reflection of the Thinking function

-The Mental Body is the second body.
-It is experienced as (and ‘seen’ by some) as very slightly larger than physical body.
-This means that the Physical Body rests inside the Mental Body, and is entirely enclosed and interpenetrated by it, and subject to its contents – as all healers, acupuncturists, shiatsu practitioners and applied kinesiologists know very well.
-All the bodies interpenetrate and resonate with each other to some degree, but the Physical Body and the Mental Body are a very important and very closely related pair.
+The somatic dimension that we can call the Mental Body is the second of the seven that are spoken of in esoteric literature.
+All these subtle bodies are ‘mental bodies’ of a sort, but have different felt-qualities and associations, so I will try to distinguish what we might mean by this term.
+This subtle body is experienced as, and ‘seen’ by some, as very slightly larger than physical body.
+This means that the first subtle body – the complex psycho-physical reality that we can call the Physical Body – rests inside the Mental Body.
+Thus it is entirely enclosed and interpenetrated by it, and subject to its contents – a fact that all healers, acupuncturists, shiatsu practitioners and applied kinesiologists would attest to.
+While we cannot know the mechanisms involved, it seems clear that all the subtle bodies interpenetrate and resonate with each other to some degree – and that the Physical Body and the Mental Body are a particularly closely related pair.

-The Physical Body and the Mental Body exist in polarity with each other – one is yin, or feminine, or receptive, while the other is yang, or masculine, or expansive.
+The Physical Body and the Mental Body exist in polarity with each other in that one is yin, or feminine, or receptive, while the other is yang, or masculine, or expansive.
 Understanding these polarities is of great assistance in meditation.
-I shall be returning to this phenomena in future posts, and shall be addressing the little known fact that, when we bring the Mental Body into alignment by resting as Consciousness, it is generally experienced as yin or receptive in men, and yang, or expansive in women.
+I shall be returning to this phenomena in future posts, and shall be addressing the little known fact that the Mental Body is experienced as yin, or receptive, in men, and yang, or expansive, in women.

 The Thinking Mind is Both Energetic and Neurological